-With its refreshing sweet-tart taste this hibiscus berry shrub is a thirst-quenching alternative to soda.
+With its refreshing sweet-tart taste this berry and hibiscus shrub is a thirst-quenching, healthier alternative to soda.

 If you’ve never had a shrub before (also called drinking vinegar) it’s an incredibly refreshing non-alcoholic beverage made from vinegar spiked fruit syrup.
 Sweet/tart and quite gulpable on a hot day, a shrub is the perfect summer drink.